stangeorge/learn-go/README.md

 ___

 ### Passing a function as an argument
-**Concepts:** Say I want to find the time taken by the two Fibonacci functions above.
+Say I want to find the time taken by the two Fibonacci functions above.
 I could start and stop the timer before calling each function or I could create a function to do it. `timeTaken(f func(int) int, i int)` takes a function as an argument.
 The function we pass it takes in an integer hence `func(int)`.
 It also returns an integer, hence `func(int) int`

     func timeTaken(f func(int) int, i int) {
         start := time.Now()